Bio2M/rdeer-service/README.md

 You need some Reindeer indexes.

-* each index must embeds additionnal file named **fos.txt** The fos.txt file must contain the list of sample (IN ORDER) and facultatively for each sample a count to normalize counts with the **-n** option (delimiter: tab)
+* each index must embeds additionnal file named **fos.txt**.
+The fos.txt file must contain the list of sample (IN ORDER) and facultatively for each sample a count to normalize counts with the **-n** option (delimiter: tab).

-Example of fof :
+Example of fos.txt file :
 ```
 sample_A	1234567
 sample_B	2367912